Commutifi/coding-challenge-frontend/README.md

 * Localization: support for multiple languages (English, French, ...)
 * Backend: proxy the request, handle better the quota (cache?)
+* Features: any extra features, you think use full for the user
 ### Remarks

 * You can setup your microsite any way you like; we're partial to NodeJS, ExpressJS and React